timcastillogill/ElecVerse_Frontend_LightBulb/README.md

 ### Additional Functionality

 I added functionality of adding the number of items in the cart to show next to the cart when the cart had more than 1 item.
 The reason it wasn't 0 items was because the test dictated that the cart must default with 1 item.

+### Cart vs Basket

+I noted that there was a mixture of cart and basket being used and decided to move towards cart, as I saw this as more commonly used term, however there remains some inconsistencies which I would look to get feedback on to make the project language more ubiquitous and hopefully in-line with language used by the stakeholder(s).